BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

     We've found over the past two years that for certain of users, a reference manual, even with some examples, just isn't enough.
 The manual should provide fast and concise explanations for things, and provide a basic workflow for preparing an image for the web.
 But we also have found that certain concepts, such as color management and layer handling is far more advanced in Krita than that the average artist is used to.
 Krita is free and many of its users will not have formal training in digital artwork.
 So there's no pre-existing artist-focused knowledge on how to use color management or filter layers.
 In addition there are systems that are unique to Krita, for example the brush system, the transform masks, the alpha inheritance and the perspective assistants.
 Finally, there are users who aren't familiar with even standard painting workflows, and are not flexible enough to understand how to port a tutorial for Sai or Photoshop to Krita.
 A list of known tutorials and video tutorials
     Apparantly, one of the great things about Krita's team is how we connect with artists and acknowledge that they're doing cool stuff.
-The same should count for tutorials, especially because there's ways of using Krita and ways of approaching painting that are unique and we should encourage people to share their knowledge. krita.org tutorials
+The same should count for tutorials, especially because there's ways of using Krita and ways of approaching painting that are unique and we should encourage people to share their knowledge.
+Contributors Manual
+    Krita is (free) open source software, which makes us effectively a community project, with dozens of volunteers pitching in to make it better.
+That of course requires we keep track of manuals and howto's for new volunteers to come in and help us.
+The various places we've done this have been rather spread out, and are often under maintained.
+The contributor's manual is an attempt to solidify all the information.
+It is therefore very technical in places. krita.org tutorials
     There's been a bunch of tutorials on the krita.org and the krita-foundation.tumblr.com, the former focussing on explaining how to use a new feature and the later stimulated by user request.
 FAQ